-A New Year means a fresh start for many, but it's hard to have a clean slate with a credit card bill looming.
+A New Year means a fresh start for many, but it's hard to wipe the slate clean with a credit card bill looming.
 Are you worried about what you spent over the silly season, and how you're going to manage your finances in the New Year?
-No matter what you spent over the Christmas period, there are ways to manage your debts and get your finances under control.
-Start the New Year the right way and don't let your debt hang over your head.
+No matter what you spent over the Christmas period, there are ways to manage your debt and get your finances under control.
+Start the New Year the right way and unlike the mistletoe, don't let your debt hang over your head.

 What options do you have to manage your Christmas debt?

-There are a few options available to pay down the spending you did over the holiday period.
+There are a few options available to pay down the spending you made over the holiday period.
 Below we highlight balance transfers with a credit card, or consolidating debt through a personal loan.

 Getting rid of interest with a balance transfer credit card

 A balance transfer credit card can help you pay off an existing card and even loan debts that have accumulated.
-You can enjoy rates as low as 0% p.a. for a set period of time, helping you to save on interest while you pay down your debt, or in this case - quite possibly your Christmas debt.
-These cards allow you to bring over an existing balance from one or more credit or store card accounts for up to 16 months (or longer months on some cards).
+You can enjoy interest rates as low as 0% p.a. for a set period of time, helping you to save money while you pay down your debt, or in this case - quite possibly your Christmas debt.
+These cards allow you to bring over an existing balance from one or more credit or store card accounts for up to 24 months (or longer on some cards).
 Considering longer periods can translate into more time to pay down your debt while saving on interest.

 - Pay down an existing debt and save money on interest